-Rain gardens are often misunderstood, with many misconceptions around what they are and why you would have one.
-Maybe you've heard rain gardens are important for the environment, or you've heard that they are little gardens that go in soggy areas in your yard.
+Rain gardens are often misunderstood, with many misconceptions around what they are and why you would want one.
+Maybe you've heard rain gardens are important for the environment, or you've heard that they are gardens that belong in soggy areas in your yard.

 What Is a Rain Garden?

-A rain garden is, at its core, a garden that is used to collect and hold rainwater.
-It collects this rainwater from impervious surfaces like roofs, pavements, driveways, patios, parking lots, or waterlogged yards for a limited amount of time, allowing the water to seep back into the ground, preventing runoff from reaching waterways.
+A rain garden is, at its core, a garden that collects rainwater, holds it for a limited amount of time, and filters it before slowly releasing the water into the ground.
+It collects rainwater from impervious surfaces like roofs, pavements, driveways, patios, parking lots, or waterlogged yards, allowing the water to slowly seep back into the ground, preventing runoff from reaching local waterways.

-Installing rain gardens in our communities are essential for the health of our water.
-As our green spaces become overdeveloped, rain gardens will become vital for the environment.
-They play a huge role in guarding our waterways from runoff which allows nonpoint source pollutants to enter.
+Installing rain gardens in our communities are essential for the health of our waterways.
+As our green spaces become overdeveloped, rain gardens will become vital.
+They play a huge role in guarding our waterways from nonpoint source pollutants contained in runoff water.

 What Are Nonpoint Source Pollutants?

-Nonpoint source pollutants (NPS) are pollutants that are picked up and carried to waterways by runoff (water, melting snow) flowing above or through the ground.
+Nonpoint source pollutants (NPS) are pollutants that are picked up and carried to waterways by runoff (rainwater, melting snow) flowing above or below ground.
 Examples of NPS include:

 - motor oil